 Whether you go North, Northeast, East or South of Thailand, there is a wide range of bus routes linking the capital, Bangkok, with the rest of the provinces.
 Bus is the preferred way to move around the country among backpackers, as it is budget-friendly and relatively comfortable, and it also reaches most off the beaten path destinations far from the train network or inaccessible by plane.

 We support advance ticket booking for more than 50 bus stations across Thailand, connecting Bangkok with the major tourist destinations: Mae Hong Son, Chiang Mai, Chiang Rai, Nan, Phrae, Sukhothai and Tak in the North, Nong Khai, Loei, Udon Thani, Khon Kaen, Buriram and Ubon Ratchathani in the Northeast, Ayutthaya and Kanchanaburi in the Central region, Pattaya, Rayong and Trat in the East, Hua Hin, Prachuap Khiri Khan, Chumphon, Surat Thani, Ranong, Phang Nga, Phuket and Krabi in the South.

 Road transportation in Thailand is carried out by two types of vehicles: buses and minivans.
-Major local transport providers operate modern fleets of vehicles equipped with air-conditioning.
+Bus companies operate modern fleets of vehicles equipped with air-conditioning.
 Depending on the travel distance and the level of comfort your prefer, you can choose among bus or minivan options available for your route.

 Buses cover short and long distances between two or more cities in different provinces during daytime.
 Note that there are no sleeper buses in Thailand.